catekat16/ezTippin/README.md

 3) - dollar sign in the bill total text field - yup
 4) - design ezTippin gradient app icon - yup
 5) - change color of highlighted portion of selected segment on segmentedControl to match blue gradient background of bill amount area - yup
+        - determined what color of particular segment should be based on x position across gradient
+        - hacky code to resolve compatibility issue of iOS12 of not having a selectedSegmentTintColor method on                        UISegmentedControl

 ## More Notes